jaxgeller/npm-stats/README.md

 ### How it works

 npm-stats is a simple bash script.
-When you source it into your shell, it acts as a simple prefilter to npm.
+When you source it into your shell, it acts as a simple pre-filter to npm.
 If you run any command associated with installing, it appends to a log at `~/.npm-stats/timing` with the date and how long it took in seconds.

 npm-stats also provides some helper functions to help understand the logging, such as graphing and parsing the log.

+### Updating

+Updating is simple, just cd into `$HOME/.npm-stats`, run git pull, and refresh the shell.

 ### Examples